Statistics are a valuable asset for content marketers. They offer insight to readers on how your thoughts relate to well-researched studies.

 Interpret Statistics to Improve Your Writing Skills

 The best content marketers use statistics to educate their readers.
 However, statistics are only powerful if they’re interpreted accurately.
 Before you add a stat to your next blog post, find the original source, and review the methodology.
-Giving proper context to your content will boost your credibility.
+Giving proper context to your content will boost your credibility and turn your basic writing skills into excellent writing skills.